iCosmosNeuroverse/JETSON_NANO_AI_COMPUTER_2025_GUIDE_AND_CODE/README.md

 ## I then hand crafted real, full scale hypercar body and chassis.
 (It's quite wide, as seen):

-~~> Don't mind the blue wrap/rough exterior, all will a white lacebark inspired material, like seen on the roof:
+~~> Don't mind the blue wrap/rough exterior, all will a white lacebark inspired material, like seen on the roof (note the roof itself will be adjusted too):

 ![alt text](https://github.com/iCosmosNeuroverse/JETSON_NANO_AI_COMPUTER_2025_GUIDE_AND_CODE/blob/main/LUCCIOLA_FULL_SCALE_GIF_1.gif)